+The nuclear industry and its apologists continue to deny this public health tragedy.
+The Fukushima children who have to play indoors – in pictures.
+Daily News.
+Atomreaktor Fukushima: Wandert verseuchtes Wasser in Richtung Pazifik?
+Fukushima (Japan) nuclear power plant situation.
+Japan aims to exit nuclear power completely by the 2030s: report.
 Tokyo (Platts)--13Sep2012/411 am EDT/811 GMT The Japanese government's new energy strategy for the 2030s calls for the shutdown of all nuclear reactors and rely more on power generated using fossil fuels, the Nikkei reported Thursday.

 Japan’s Nuclear Nightmare (Part Two) Nuclear Gypsies – The subcontractors who do the dirty work As the six reactors at Tokyo Electric Power Company’s Fukushima power complex have burned out of control over the past week, both the foreign and Japanese press have been full of stories about the “Fukushima 50″ – the several hundred workers who have valiantly, in shifts of 50, struggled to contain the fires and in the process exposed themselves to serious risks of radiation.

 Japan's 9.0 earthquake on March 11 caused a massive tsunami that crippled the cooling systems at the Tokyo Electric Power Company's (TEPCO) nuclear plant in Fukushima, Japan.
 It also led to hydrogen explosions and reactor meltdowns that forced evacuations of those living within a 20km radius of the plant.
 Fukushima radiation alarms doctors - Features.
 Scientists and doctors are calling for a new national policy in Japan that mandates the testing of food, soil, water, and the air for radioactivity still being emitted from Fukushima's heavily damaged Daiichi nuclear power plant.

+"How much radioactive materials have been released from the plant? " asked Dr Tatsuhiko Kodama, a professor at the Research Centre for Advanced Science and Technology and Director of the University of Tokyo's Radioisotope Centre, in a July 27 speech to the Committee of Health, Labour and Welfare at Japan's House of Representatives.
+Radiation in Ocean.
+Fukushima - emissions of radioactivity.
 Press Release from NILU The study estimates the emissions of the radioactive noble gas Xenon-133 and the aerosol-bound nuclide Caesium-137 from the Japanese NPP Fukushima Daiichi by combining a large set of measurements from Japan and worldwide, atmospheric transport model calculations, and available information and reasonable approximations on radionuclide inventories and accident events at the Fukushima Daiichi NPP. - Our calculations are based on about 1000 measurements of activity concentrations and deposition conducted in Japan, USA and Europe.

 Spanning 13 prefectures, the affected area has accumulated more than 10,000 becquerels of cesium 134 and 137 per square meter, according to the science ministry.
 The ministry has released the latest version of its cesium contamination map, covering 18 prefectures.
 Highly Radioactive Rice, Hydrogen Checks, Burning Radioactive Waste Fukushima Update 9/25/11.